Employee Nomination Information

 - Customer-Focus – Responding in a timely manner and ensuring all aspects of the City service put citizen’s satisfaction first.

-Nominated By: Bert Sherman
+Nominated By: Robert Sherman

 Explanation of Nomination: